ImaMapleTree/VentFramework/docs/api.rst

 .. note:: You must declare a default, no-parameters constructor in implementing classes.
 Additionally, when declaring this interface on an abstract class it is required to register that class via the :type:`AbstractConstructors` class.

-.. type:: public interface IRpcSendable<T>
+.. type:: public interface IRpcSendable<T> : IRpcReadable<T>, IRpcWritable

     When implemented on a type, allows for that type to be transfered and receieved via :type:`ModRPCAttribute` methods.

 .. method:: public T Read(MessageReader reader)
+    :param(1): The current message reader to pull data from.
+    :returns: Newly constructed instance of class.

     This method is automatically called when receiving an RPC with T as a declared parameter.
 The ``MessageReader`` is automatically passed in and should be used to retrieve the necessary data in order to construct the object
-    :param(1): The current message reader to pull data from.
-    :returns: Newly constructed instance of class.

 .. method:: public void Write(MessageWriter writer)
+    :param(1): The message writer, used to write current data about this instance.

     This method is automatically called when sending an RPC that declares the implementing type as a parameter.
 The ``MessageWriter`` is automatically passed, and should be used to write the information needed by :meth:`Read` to re-construct this object
-    :param(1): The message writer, used to write current data about this instance.

 .. end-type::